jsallred/NLP_Project_Group3/README.md

    - Split the data into training, validation, and testing sets.

 3. **Train Model**:
-   - Train the Naive Bayes classifier on the training set using the provided Jupyter notebook (`Basic Naive Nayes (Rough Outline).ipynb`).
+   - Train the Naive Bayes classifier on the training set using the provided Jupyter notebook (`NB_Baseline.ipynb`).

 4. **Evaluate Model**:
    - Evaluate the trained model on the test set.